thoth-station/solver/README.rst

 Where ``<package-name>`` is the analyzed package name (as present on PyPI for example), part ``<version-cmp><version-identifier>`` is optional and creates version specifier for the given package (if not specified, all versions are considered).
-As the solver analysis the project, other parts (such as extras) are not supported.

 An example output shown bellow can be reproduced by running the tool with the following arguments (with an example of produced log):

 .. code-block:: console